Discover Our Beaches & Parks

-Stearns Park Beach at the end of Ludington Avenue boasts 2,500 feet of sandy shoreline and a large, grassy area with abundant picnic tables and grills.
-Features include the North Breakwater Lighthouse, miniature golf course, shuffleboard, playground and skate park.
+At the end of Ludington Avenue is Stearns Park Beach with 2,500 feet of sandy shoreline.
+Here you can enjoy a large, grassy area with abundant picnic tables and grills...and parking is always free.
+Stearns Park Beach also features the North Breakwater Lighthouse, miniature golf course, shuffleboard, playground and skate park.
 Concessions and restrooms are open daily in the summer.

 Explore the sugar sand shoreline at the Ludington State Park Beach just north of town.
 Nearly seven miles long, a portion of this beach is outside the gate, so a State Park permit is not needed.
 Within the park are the warm, shallow waters of Hamlin Lake Beach.
 For your convenience, playgrounds, concession stands and restroom facilities are available at the Hamlin Lake Beach as well as at the beach along the Lake Michigan shoreline.